TradeTrust/tradetrust-core/README.md

 It generates receives provider options and returns the ethereum JSON RPC provider to be used for [verify](#verify) method.

+#### `wrapDocumentV2`

+It takes in TradeTrust v2 document and returns the wrapped document as an object.

 #### `wrapDocumentsV2`

-It takes in array of Tradetrust v2 documents and returns the wrapped documents.
+It takes in array of TradeTrust v2 documents and returns the wrapped documents.

+#### `wrapDocumentV3`

+It takes in TradeTrust v3 document and returns the wrapped document as an object.

 #### `wrapDocumentsV3`

-It takes in array of Tradetrust v3 documents and returns the wrapped documents.
+It takes in array of TradeTrust v3 documents and returns the wrapped documents.

 #### `obfuscateDocument`